Menu

 A computer program is a list of "instructions" to be "executed" by a computer.

-In a programming language, these programming instructions are called statements.
+These programming instructions are called statements.

 In HTML, JavaScript programs are executed by the web browser.